LYZhelloworld/image-2-pdf-gui/README.md

 # image-2-pdf-gui
-Compile your images into PDF files.
+Compile images into a PDF file.